Galaxy Group Spin Alignment with Cosmic Filament in the TNG Simulation: Introduction

 Observationally, studies using SDSS data have begun to test these predictions.
 For example, the spin axes of spiral galaxies and dwarf galaxies have been found to preferentially align parallel to nearby filament spines \citep{2013ApJ...775L..42T,2015MNRAS.450.2727T,2015ApJ...798...17Z,2020MNRAS.498L..72R}, consistent with expectations for low-mass halos.
+Based on recent observational works from integral field unit (IFU) spectroscopy sky survey, alignment signal still can be found for low stellar mass spiral galaxies and lower bulge mass galaxies in MaNGA\citep{2019ApJ...876...52K,2021MNRAS.504.4626K,2025ApJ...987L..30W} and SAMI\citep{2020MNRAS.491.2864W,2022MNRAS.516.3569B,2023MNRAS.526.1613B} galaxy survey.
 For galaxy groups, however, the alignment trend differs.
 Recently, \cite{2025ApJ...983L...3R} analyzed over 30,000 galaxy groups from SDSS DR12 and found a statistically significant perpendicular alignment between the projected angular momentum vectors of galaxy groups and the projected directions of their host filament spines.
 This result supports a scenario in which the spin of galaxy groups arises from the orbital angular momentum of infalling member galaxies, which tend to accrete along filament directions.

 Nevertheless, observational approaches are fundamentally limited by projection effects, redshift-space distortions, and uncertainties in group membership and velocity estimates.
 In particular, the ``Fingers of God'' effect complicates the interpretation of redshift-based distances and motions, potentially biasing the inferred spin-filament alignment signals.
 Moreover, observational spin estimates often rely on simplified assumptions such as weighting by stellar mass or galaxy distance from the group center.